-March 2019: you know when you clean a pond and gently rescue the wildlife to put back later, and you end up with a box of frogs and it reminds you of Brexit?
+March and into April 2019: you know when you clean a pond and gently rescue the wildlife to put back later, and you end up with a box of frogs and it reminds you of Brexit?

 Hello and welcome to the main site hub.
 Picture links are below, full drop-down menu above.
 (Hover over the heading and the sub-menu will appear.
 Then click on whatever you want to read.)
 I'm Dr Eleanor Scott and I write primarily about archaeology and history, as well as about inclusive practice (including food!) in the field, plus a bit about my fling with the murky world of politics.
 I also write about surviving urban life, eg growing food and supporting wildlife.